googlefonts/fontra/README.md

     `pip install -e .`

-- start the fontra server with a path to a folder containing fonts (.rcjk, .designspace or .ufo), using the `filesystem` subcommand:
+- Start the fontra server with a path to a folder containing fonts (.designspace or .ufo), using the `filesystem` subcommand:

     `fontra filesystem /path/to/a/folder`

+- Then navigate to:

+    `http://localhost:8000/`

-- or a start it with a robocjk server hostname, using the `rcjk` subcommand:
+- To use Fontra with .rcjk data on disk, or to connect to a remove rcjk server, install the `fontra-rcjk` plugin package.
+Then you can start it with a robocjk server hostname, using the `rcjk` subcommand provided by the `fontra-rcjk` plugin:

     `fontra rcjk some-robocjk-server.some-domain.com`

-- then navigate to:

-    `http://localhost:8000/`